charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 - ctype.h
 - how could you check if a char is upper case?
 	- if(`char[n] >='a' && char[n] <='z'`) this will allegedly tell if it's uppercase
+- creating static arrays - something that is not meant to be changed
+	- you can use curly brackets and not have to put the size of the array
+		- `int numbers[] = {20, 10, 330, 35};` noting here the lack of initializing the size of the array and listing the exact numbers that will be in the array.
 #### command line arguments
  - when you want to pass through arguments into your program similar to the way you would a command in bash terminal, you can change the int main (void)  status to :
 	 - `(int argc, string argv[])` this will allow you to pass through for example when your name if inside your main you printf out the `argv[1]`.